Oddjob

 Why not use rules based XML configuration?

 A rules based configuration such as Digester was a possibility but I felt it was better suited to the situation where there weren't going to be many components to configure.
-When righting lots of jobs I believe it's quicker to program to a particular style which is what Ant and Oddjob do.
+When writing lots of jobs I believe it's quicker to program to a particular style which is what Ant and Oddjob do.

 Why Log4j not commons-logging?